 - “Critical thinking” is encouraged in America’s schools, but history students have been offered limited and sometimes twisted information from which to form a valid basis for that exercise.

 - The existence of those polar opposite persuasions is quite benign in the realm of hypothetical discussion.
-The danger of this division of thought becomes manifest when one proponent seeks the force of arms or the power of government to impose their position upon the other.
+The danger of this division of thought becomes manifest when one proponent seeks the force of arms to impose their position upon the other.

 - The footprints of the Chinese and the Vikings can also be found but would lack relevance except to point out that, for whatever the reasons, no permanent settlements were established.